LinuxAtDuke/Intro-To-Linux/README.md

     drwxr-xr-x 2 steve visitors 4096 Apr 25 12:20 expt
     drwxr-xr-x 3 steve visitors 4096 Apr 17 21:04 R

 In this example, there are two directories listed.
-They are directories as indicated by the "d" in the info bit.
+They are directories as indicated by the "d" in the info field.
 The user (steve) has full permissions (read/write/execute), and the group (visitors) can read and execute (but not write), and everyone else can also read and execute (but not write).

 For a file, execute permission means that it can be executed as a program or script.
 For a directory, execute permission (along with read permission) means that the contents of the directory can be read and listed.